jjsymes/bifurc2midi/README.md

 ## TODO

-- Add support for sustain pedal
 - Investigate improving blending of note transitions/overlaps
 - Add tests, replace the placeholder test
 - Run tests in github actions
 - Release as a package
+- Review what is settings/parameters are configurable
 - Installation shell script
 - Add support to specify the starting note